Disorder-induced ferrimagnetism in sputtered Mn$_{x}$CoGe thin films: Structural Characterization

-The lattice parameters extracted from the GAXRD fits (Table~\ref{tbl:xrdparam}), are comparable to the values of bulk MnCoGe, $a=4.087(1), c=5.316(3)$~\AA.\cite{Jeitschko:1975acb} The Rietveld refinements were performed using Rietica version 4.0 (\url{http://rietica.org}).
-We note that the (101) peak intensity is much lower that expected from bulk MnCoGe samples.
+The lattice parameters extracted from the GAXRD fits (Table~\ref{tbl:xrdparam}), are comparable to the values of bulk \ce{MnCoGe}, $a=4.087(1), c=5.316(3)$~\AA.\cite{Jeitschko:1975acb} The Rietveld refinements were performed using Rietica version 4.0 (\mbox{\url{http://rietica.org}}).
+We note that the (101) peak intensity is much lower that expected from bulk \ce{MnCoGe} samples.
 The discrepancy could be accounted for with 20\% vacancies on the 2c-site occupied by Co.
-The presence of vacancies is consistent with ICP-MS measurements that show Mn concentrations are lower than the nominal value.
+The presence of vacancies is supported by ICP-MS measurements that show Mn concentrations are lower than the nominal value.
 The intensity of the ($2\bar{1}0$)-peaks is higher than expected.
 As the annealing process can lead to preferred grain orientation, it is not possible to separate this effect from the possibility of vacancies.

-The GAXRD peak positions were found to be systematically lower than the XRD measurements (unlike the control Si powder sample).
-A comparison between GAXRD and XRD is shown in Fig.~\ref{fig:strain}(a).
+The GAXRD peak positions were found to be systematically lower than the XRD measurements.
+This shift was not present in the control Si powder sample.
+A comparison between GAXRD and XRD is shown in Fig.~\ref{fig:strain}~(a).
 While XRD probes the lattice parameters of planes that are parallel to the substrate surface, GAXRD measures interatomic planes whose normal is further and further from the film normal as the detector angle $\theta$ increases.
-We define $\phi = \theta - \theta_i$ as the angle between this normal and the film's normal.
-As shown below, the shift in the GAXRD peaks relative to those in the conventional XRD measurements is due to strain in the films.
+We define $\psi = \theta - \theta_i$ as the angle between the film's normal and the scattering vector.
+As we show, the shift in the GAXRD peaks relative to those in the conventional XRD measurements is due to strain in the films.

-To determine the influence of film strain on the GAXRD measurements, we assume a uniform biaxial strain of the polycrystalline material, where $\epsilon_{\perp}$ and $\epsilon_{\|}$ are the out-of-plane and in-plane strains in the film, respectively.
-We obtain an expression for the atomic plane spacing, $d(\phi)$ for planes that are at an angle $\phi$ with respect to the film surface,
+To determine the influence of film strain on the GAXRD measurements, we assume a uniform biaxial strain of the polycrystalline material, where $\epsilon_{\perp}$ and $\epsilon_{\|}$ are the out-of-plane and in-plane strains, respectively.
+The strain for planes that are at an angle $\psi$ with respect to the film surface is given by Eq.
+13 in Ref.~\onlinecite{Welzel2005} for the case of zero shear strain, $\epsilon(\psi)~=~\epsilon_{\|}\sin(\psi)^2~+~\epsilon_{\perp}\cos(\psi)^2$, from which one obtains the ratio of planes spacing measured for the scattering vector along $\psi$ relative to those along $\psi = 0$ :